Clinical_Pharmacy_03

 Duration:

-There are two intakes per year, in January/February and September/October.
+There are two intakes per year, in January and September

-Please note that course start dates may vary, and that there are a limited number of places available per intake.
+Please note that course start dates may vary, and that there are a limited number of places available per intake, the programme may close to applications prior to the admission deadline if all places are filled.

 Fees and funding: